DanaeMtz/TRSXgenerator/README.md

 - build samples

-The module build_project.py contains the functions to generate the metadata and sources node as well as the wrapper project function.
+The module build_project.py contains the functions to generate the metadata and sources nodes as well as the wrapper project function.

 # TRSX file structure